tnguyenvn715/Tips-Calculator/README.md

 ## Notes

-I think the most challenging part was actually getting Xcode to work on my Mac because I deleted Python version 2.7 and this caused led to it not being able to run.
+I think the most challenging part was actually getting Xcode to work on my Mac because I deleted Python version 2.7 and this led to it not being able to run.
 However after finding out the problem was because I didn't have the right Python version and therefore XCode didn't have the right plugins I reinstalled Python 2.7 and throughout this process encountered some other issues.

 ## License